 Planning Your Road Trip in Portugal

 For this coastal road trip route, you’ll start your journey in Sintra (Lisbon district) and finish the trip in Setúbal city (Setúbal district).
-Depending on whether you’re flying and renting a car or driving to Portugal from another country in Europe, you can always flip the route or rearrange any of the locations with Lisbon as your starting and/or ending point.
-For today’s article, I’m also happy to collaborate with EasyTerra, and before you arrange your car rental for the road trip, I definitely recommend checking their site to compare prices and optimise your road trip budget.
+Depending on whether you’re flying and renting a car or driving to Portugal from another country in Europe, you can always flip the route.
+Feel free to rearrange any of the locations with Lisbon as your starting and/or ending point.
+For today’s article, I’m also happy to collaborate with EasyTerra.
+So before you arrange your car rental for the road trip, I definitely recommend checking their site to compare prices and optimise your road trip budget.

 - Starting Point: Sintra